toastedqu/toastedqu.github.io/content/en/docs/ml/supervised.md

 Cons:
 - There is still no universal method for constructing BayesNet from data (require serious search if net structure is unknown)
 - Fail to define cyclic relationships
-- Poor performance on high-dimensional data
+- bad performance on high-dimensional data